 This operational audit of Triumph Gulf Coast, Inc. (Triumph) focused on the administration of Triumph project and program awards and selected administrative activities.
-The audit also included a follow-up on the finding noted in our report No. 2021-137.
-Our audit did not disclose any reportable conditions regarding the administration of Triumph project and program awards or selected administrative activities and that Triumph had taken corrective actions for the finding included in our report No. 2021-137.
+Our audit did not disclose any reportable conditions regarding the administration of Triumph project and program awards or selected administrative activities included within the scope of our audit.